KiraYamato94/LasMonjas/README.md

 -----------------------

 # Settings
-This mod adds a custom lobby which I won't spoil to you, it also adds five colors (Lavender, Petrol, Mint, Olive and Ice), a button to zoom out / in the map if you're dead and have all tasks done, and four settings to the client option tab:
+This mod adds a custom lobby which I won't spoil to you, it also adds six colors (Lavender, Petrol, Mint, Olive, Ice and Shadow), a button to zoom out / in the map if you're dead and have all tasks done, and four settings to the client option tab:
 - **Game Summary:** Activating this option will create a list containing which role, task progress and kills the players had on game end.
 - **Activate Music:** Music pack containing 7 songs from Kevin MacLeod (1 for Lobby, 3 for Tasks and 3 for Meeting depending of how many players are alive)
 - **Ghost Can See Roles:** Only after being reported, ghosts will be able to see which role the players have.